 The Turnkey Sim Rig Option

 This is where Stormforce differentiates itself from every other PC builder.
-They offer complete turnkey sim racing rigs starting from around £10,000.
-That’s PC, wheelbase, pedals, cockpit, monitors or VR headset – everything configured and ready to go.
-One supplier, one warranty point, one delivery.
+Complete turnkey sim racing rigs from around £10,000 – PC, wheelbase, pedals, cockpit, monitors or VR headset, all configured.
+One supplier, one warranty, one delivery.

 The sim racing peripherals they stock – Fanatec, Moza, Logitech, Thrustmaster – aren’t currently in our product database for Stormforce specifically, but they are available through their website.
-If you’re going the turnkey route, it’s worth discussing your requirements with their sales team directly.
+Going the turnkey route, talk to their sales team directly about requirements.
 They also partnered with Apex Racing Team, so they have genuine sim racing expertise behind the configurations.

 Compare by Budget

-Here’s how the Stormforce range breaks down by what you’re actually spending.
-At the entry level, around £2,500-£3,000, you’re getting builds that will comfortably run most sim racing titles at high settings on a single 1440p monitor or entry-level VR.
+Where the value sits across the range, by budget: At the entry level, around £2,500-£3,000, you’re getting builds that will comfortably run most sim racing titles at high settings on a single 1440p monitor or entry-level VR.
 These use GPUs like the RTX 4070 Ti or RX 7900 XT, and they’re genuinely good value for the build quality you get.
 This is where nearly half their range sits, and it’s probably the sweet spot for most sim racers.

 The mid-range, £3,000-£4,500, gets you into triple monitor territory with high refresh rates, or comfortable VR performance in demanding titles.
 The Titan and Midnight Elite/Pro builds live here.
-If you’re running triples at 1440p 144Hz, this is where you need to be looking.
+Running triples at 1440p 144Hz, this is the tier.

 Above £4,500, you’re in flagship territory.
 The VR Flight Sim builds and the Cloud Xtreme AMD sit here, and these are for people running triple 4K panels, high-resolution VR headsets like the Pimax Crystal, or who simply want maximum headroom for future titles.
 It’s a lot of money, but if you’re already spending £3,000+ on a Simucube wheelbase and Heusinkveld pedals, skimping on the PC defeats the purpose.

-They offer free delivery options, and the 3-year collect and return warranty applies across the range.
+They offer free delivery options, and the 3-year collect, repair and return warranty applies across the range.
 Built-to-order configurations take 10-14 working days, but in-stock models ship faster.
 Worth checking their website for current availability – the popular configs tend to sell through to built-to-order status fairly quickly.